zepinglee/citeproc-js/manual/citeproc-doc.rst

 .. admonition:: Hint

-   When the romanized transliteration is selected from a multi-lingual name field, the ``static-ordering`` flag is not required.
-See the section `Dirty Tricks`_ → `Multi-lingual content`_ below for further details.
+   When the romanized transliteration is selected from a multilingual name field, the ``static-ordering`` flag is not required.
+See the section `Dirty Tricks`_ → `Multilingual content`_ below for further details.

 Sometimes it might be desired to handle a Latin or Cyrillic transliteration as if it were a fixed (non-Byzantine) name.
 This